 Financial Aid and FAFSA FAQS

-If your family has been financially impacted by COVID-19, once you have filed your Free Application for Federal Student Aid (FAFSA) and have been admitted to Mason in the fall or spring of your senior year in high school, please reach out to the Financial Aid Office at George Mason University for assistance.
+If your family has been financially impacted by COVID-19, once you have filed your Free Application for Federal Student Aid (FAFSA) and have been admitted to Mason, please reach out to the Financial Aid Office at George Mason University for assistance.

 Our financial aid counselors would be happy to talk with you regarding your situation and to see what might be possible to assist you.